top of page

 • Trusts can be included in Wills and also be stand-alone, depending on the type of Trust.

-• Our partners have extensive knowledge and expertise in advising on and preparing Trusts.
+• We and our partners have extensive knowledge and expertise in advising on and preparing Trusts.

 • Trusts are not necessarily suitable for everyone and every situation and it's important to ask us for advice.